iter8-tools/docs/docs/tutorials/integrations/kserve/blue-green.md

 ## Verify routing changes

 The deployment of the candidate triggers an automatic routing reconfiguration by Iter8.
-Inspect the `VirtualService` to see that inference requests are now distributed between the primary model and the secondary model:
+Inspect the `VirtualService` to see that the routing has been changed.
+Inspect the `VirtualService` to see that the routing has been changed.
+Requests are now distributed between the primary model and the secondary model:

 ```shell
 kubectl get virtualservice wisdom -o yaml